ice-blockchain/mobile-app/README.md

 # Ice Blockchain Mobile App

-React Native App for the mining of ice coins
+React Native App for mining ice coins

 ## Project Structure

 ```
-- src: Main container of all the code inside the application
+- src: Main container of all the codes inside the application
     - api: Methods to communicate with the backend
     - assets: Assets folder to store all the images, icons, fonts, etc
     - components: Folder to store common components that are used throughout the app (such as Button, Switch, Avatar etc)